HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-brachytherapy-treatment-phase-intro.md

 ### Conformance

 Procedure resources whose code is `mcode-brachytherapy-treatment-phase` (code system `http://hl7.org/fhir/us/mcode/CodeSystem/mcode-resource-identifier-cs`) MUST conform to this profile.
-Beyond this requirement, a producer of resources SHOULD ensure that any resource instance associated with an [mCODE patient] that would reasonably be expected to conform to this profile SHOULD be published in this form.
+Beyond this requirement, a producer of resources SHOULD ensure that any resource instance associated with an [in-scope patient] that would reasonably be expected to conform to this profile SHOULD be published in this form.
 Any resource intended to conform to this profile SHOULD populate `meta.profile` accordingly.

 {% include markdown-link-references.md %}